rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   ######
   You can use an API GET request for product information in Technopedia by referencing the Technopedia ID.<br>
-  You specify the Technopedia ID as a parameter for the Technopedia-id TQL endpoint. <br>
+  You specify the Technopedia ID as a parameter for the Technopedia-id endpoint. <br>
   <br>
   GET `https://v6-1.technopedia.com/technopedia-id/<technopedia-id>` <br>
   <br>